 Starting new drugs can be a bit like any new relationship.
 We tend to remember the positives and overlook the negatives.
-Only later do we look back with regret that we were so one-eyed.
+Only later do we look back with clearer eyes.

-Now we call it his ‘itchy pill’.
-Like many other owners, we notice that the effect wears off a few hours before the next dose is due.
-He lines up for it every morning, and within 30 minutes he won’t scratch again until the following morning.
+We called Apoquel his ‘itchy pill’.
+Like many other owners, we noticed that the effect wore off a few hours before the next dose was due.
+He would line up for it every morning, and within 30 minutes he wouldn’t scratch again until the following morning.

-It’s so effective that occasionally when he’s not stopped itching we’ve discovered that he’s spat the tiny pill out on the floor.
-He’s had no visible adverse effects so far but we are still only using it during his peak itchy season.
+It was so effective that occasionally when he’d not stopped itching we discovered that he’d spat the tiny pill out on the floor.
+He had no visible adverse effects, and the only problem was the less than 24 hours of relief.

 Reported Side Effects of Apoquel

 Side effects that may occur are vomiting, diarrhoea, not eating, excessive thirst or appetite, or lethargy.
 Adverse skin changes may be itchiness, ear infections, skin infections or papillomas (warts).
 In particular, some dogs during drug trials developed deep skin infections on the feet.

 Apoquel is, by design, immunosuppressive so we need to be careful that it doesn’t make infections worse.
 Similarly, some people suspect that it may lead to an increased rate of cancer, but there’s no evidence for this yet.

 In fact, in 2020 a paper was published looking specifically at skin tumours in dogs on Apoquel.
 No difference was found between the 339 dogs being treated with oclacitinib and the 321 who weren’t.

 You will also read online of many other adverse reactions that are reported to the FDA or APVMA.
 These should be interpreted with caution as they are illnesses that happened while the dogs were on Apoquel, not necessarily caused by it.
 It’s the old problem of correlation versus causation.